echonest/remix-server/how_to.md

 How the server works:
 ----------------------
 The Python server is responsible for sending the audio to the analysis server, and then matching Echo Nest analysis data to the URLs of the uploaded audio.
 It also keeps track of the estimated analysis time, and provides the Amazon Policy document that allows uploading audio to S3.
 You'll need to get your own Amazon S3 key and secret into server.py:  We recommend loading them through imp.
 You'll also need an Echo Nest API Key, which you can get [here](https://developer.echonest.com/account/register).
+The server runs using [CherryPy](http://www.cherrypy.org/), and also requires [requests](http://docs.python-requests.org/en/latest/) and [boto](http://boto.readthedocs.org/en/latest/).

 How things connect: